sen0rxol0/FutureRestore-Script/README.md

 ## Requirements:

-- SHSH blob from a SHSH Blobs saver.
+- SHSH blob file from a SHSH Blobs saver.
 - Downloaded IPSW file with same firmware version as the saved SHSH blob.
 - macOS system